 Speed, Strength, Agility, Stability, Power, and all of the other related physical attributes that go into making up the all-round athlete can be trained in many different ways, but an often forgotten point that players of all levels would do well to remember, is to never move too far from ensuring the main bulk of your training remains as specific to the sport as you can.

-Specificity is one of the core training principles, and concerns the need for training to be as relevant and appropriate to the movements and demands of the sport as possible, to make sure the training effect is maximised.
+Specificity is one of the core training principles and concerns the need for training to be as relevant and appropriate to the movements and demands of the sport as possible, to make sure the training effect is maximised.

-When putting together a resistance training programme for example, it’s important to be mindful of this specificity principle.
+When putting together a resistance training programme, for example, it’s important to be mindful of this specificity principle.
 Ensure that the movements and joints that are engaged in the various pushes and lifts that make up any weights based session replicate the same joint actions and movements involved in the particular sport being trained for.

-This is why most good squash-specific weights programmes are built around hip, knee, and ankle extensions, multi-directional lunging actions, and stability based exercises.
+This is why most good squash-specific weights programmes are built around the hip, knee, and ankle extensions, multi-directional lunging actions, and stability based exercises.

-This self-same specificity of training is crucial to keep in mind in all aspects of conditioning – any attribute you are looking to develop, is going to have a far better crossover to your squash if it is carried out as close to its form within the game as is practical.
+This self-same specificity of training is crucial to keep in mind in all aspects of conditioning – any attribute you are looking to develop is going to have a far better crossover to your squash if it is carried out as close to its form within the game as is practical.

-If you’re looking to develop your endurance for instance, your physiological adaptations are going to be far more applicable to your squash if they are carried out through on-court sprint/ghosting sessions of appropriate duration and intensity, than a similar session carried out running outside or on the CV machines in the gym.
+If you’re looking to develop your endurance, for instance, your physiological adaptations are going to be far more applicable to your squash if they are carried out through on-court sprint/ghosting sessions of appropriate duration and intensity, than a similar session carried out running outside or on the CV machines in the gym.

-Equally, speed/agility sessions are going to have far more carry over to your movement if performed on-court in relevant patterns, than they would if made up as a track-based sprint session for example.
+Equally, speed/agility sessions are going to have far more carryover to your movement if performed on-court in relevant patterns, than they would if made up as a track-based sprint session for example.

 This doesn’t mean however, that there is no place for a variety of supplementary physical sessions and different forms of cross-training – and indeed, we highlight many of the best of these here on the site.

-Workouts such as interval bike sessions in the gym, outdoor hill running, 400m track work, and cross training in other sports such as cycling, rowing, and boxing (hitting pads, not necessarily getting in the ring!) can all be of benefit, particularly during the off-season.
+Workouts such as interval bike sessions in the gym, outdoor hill running, 400m track work, and cross-training in other sports such as cycling, rowing, and boxing (hitting pads, not necessarily getting in the ring!) can all be of benefit, particularly during the off-season.

 Off-court sessions certainly have some use in terms of developing a more diverse foundation of conditioning, and for helping provide an occasional mental break from the court.

-I see too many players make the decision to commit to a physical training regime however, only to then base it too heavily around just non-specific generic fitness activities such as long distance runs, or very general fitness-magazine inspired weights routines.
+I see too many players make the decision to commit to a physical training regime however, only to then base it too heavily around just non-specific generic fitness activities such as long-distance runs, or very general fitness-magazine inspired weights routines.

 The bulk of your physical work should be carried out on-court, to really adhere to that specificity principle – with athletes I work with I tend to try to maintain a ratio of about 70% of their conditioning work taking place on the court, so as not to drift too far from that core squash-specific foundation.

-On-court sessions such as speed/movement drills, differently targeted ghosting patterns, endurance based circuits, and a variety of court sprint routines should form the bulk of any squash conditioning programme, with gym sessions and other off-court workouts scheduled in to further develop areas not always readily trainable within the confines of the court (such as strength), and to supplement this on-court base as opposed to replace it.
+On-court sessions such as speed/movement drills, differently targeted ghosting patterns, endurance-based circuits, and a variety of court sprint routines should form the bulk of any squash conditioning programme, with gym sessions and other off-court workouts scheduled in to further develop areas not always readily trainable within the confines of the court (such as strength), and to supplement this on-court base as opposed to replace it.